Hiking South Brother, Maine - panoramic view

 Description

-South Brother is one of those peaks in the Maine Highlands that doesn't get the same attention as its more famous neighbors, but it earns every bit of respect from the hikers who make the trip.
-At 11.3 km with 914 m of elevation gain, this is a full day out — plan for around 6 hours and 30 minutes on the trail, and don't underestimate it.
-The difficulty rating is Hard, and that's accurate.
+South Brother is one of those peaks in the Maine Highlands that doesn't get as much attention as its neighbors, but it earns every bit of respect from the hikers who make the trip.
+At 11.3 km with 914 m of elevation gain and an estimated time of around 6 hours 30 minutes, this is a full day out — rated Hard, and that rating is honest.

 What to Expect on the Trail